Why Choose Metcalf for DUI Defense in Tampa?

 - 6 months of an ignition interlock device on your vehicle

-If your second DUI comes within five years of your first, then the judge must impose at least 10 days of jail time and a five-year license revocation.
+If your second DUI occurs within five years of your first, the court must impose a minimum of 10 days in jail and a five-year license revocation.

-If at the time of your second DUI, you had a BAC of 0.15% or higher, you face higher fines and up to 12 months in jail, in addition to the other penalties.
+For a second DUI with a BAC of 0.15% or higher, penalties increase further, potentially including higher fines and up to 12 months in jail, in addition to the other requirements.
+A skilled second-offense DUI lawyer can help you understand these enhanced consequences and craft a strong defense.

 Multiple DUIs

-If you are charged with a third DUI within 10 years of your previous two DUIs, then you will be charged with a felony.
-The penalties include:
+Being charged with a third DUI within 10 years of previous offenses elevates the charge to a felony.
+Potential penalties include:

 - Fines up to $5,000

-- Up to 5 years in prison with a minimum of 30 days in jail
+- Up to 5 years in prison, with at least 30 days in jail

 - 90-day vehicle impoundment